Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Introduction

-On the other hand, smartphones are readily available and can be used for tracking the movements of individuals.
-Thus, many governments, public health agencies, and software companies have implemented smartphone applications for contact tracing.
-The Singaporean government released one of the first contact tracing applications for COVID-19~\cite{doi:10.1215/18752160-8698301}.
-It uses Bluetooth Low Energy (BLE) to exchange temporary IDs between two smartphones within a certain range.
-If there is a confirmed case based on the temporary IDs received, then the application warns the user about a COVID-19 exposure.
-Other researchers have used similar approaches for contact tracing~\cite{ reichert2021survey,zhao2020accuracy,leith2020coronavirus,di2021bluetooth,hernandez2020evaluating}.
 Alternatively, T. Yasaka et al.~\cite{yasaka2020peer} used QR codes for tracking social gatherings between groups of people.
 The host of the social gathering creates a QR code using the application, and the participants scan the QR code to build a time series graph.
 When a user indicates a positive test result, all users within 3 traversals of the time series graph are notified.
 A few more research papers have used the QR code approach~\cite{nakamoto2020qr,hoffman2020towards,mobo2020using}.
 Moreover, the smartphones' GPS can be used to track users in the outdoor environments~\cite{wang2020new}.
 This would provide a higher position accuracy than BLE and QR codes.

 Wi-Fi can be a useful tool for localization and contact tracing.
 A. Trivedi et al.~\cite{trivedi2021wifitrace} developed a Wi-Fi based contact tracing system without the need to install an application onto the smartphone.
 They used the access points (APs) of two universities to collect packets from smartphones, where the user's trajectory is built using the closest APs.
 Furthermore, a graph search algorithm takes the user's trajectory and produces a location and proximity report of the exposed users.
 Other research groups have used Wi-Fi based smartphone applications~\cite{li2021vcontact} to capture beacon frames from nearby APs and upload the data to the cloud.
 This allows the authorities to track the visited places and the positions of the confirmed cases.
 Moreover, the lifespan of the disease can be known due to the recorded timestamps of the beacon frames.